Copyright (c) 2014 The University of Manchester

 :type chip_coords: tuple(int, int) or None

-:return: The SpiNNaker link data or None if no link
+:return: The SpiNNaker link data

 :rtype: ~spinn_machine.link_data_objects.SpinnakerLinkData